Getting a water softener isn’t enough! You need to get a proper water softener sizing based on the following:

 Water Softener Capacity Requirement = 225 x 10 x 3 = 6,750

-So, for a 6,750 grain requirement, one can go for 24,000 grain of capacity softeners, which would work perfectly according to the needs.
+So, for a 6,750 grain requirement, one can go for 24,000 grain of capacity softeners, which would work sufficiently.

 Also Read: Do I Need A Water Softener With City Water?